 Harassing a fellow coworker in an inappropriate manner can strain workplace professional comradery.
 In this training, you will be given information about sexual harassment, definitions of harassment, and strategies for responding to harassment.
 This course also covers California-specific laws such as the Fair Housing and Employment Act (FEHA).

-This course covers the employee requirement mandated by January 1, 2020.
+This online workplace harassment training course covers the employee requirement mandated by January 1, 2020.